 Working at HMICFRS

-We periodically recruit for new analysts.
+We periodically recruit for new staff.
 Any current vacancies will be listed in the Working at HMICFRS section.